fenago/datascience-ml-next-level/Lab07-Merging, Joining, and Concatenating/Lab_6.md

 In  [1] import pandas as pd
 ```

-This lab\'s datasets come from the online social service Meetup.
-Founded in 2002, meetup.com is a website in which users join groups
-based on common interests like hiking, literature, or board games.
-Group
-organizers schedule online or in-person events that group members can
-attend.
-There are many data models within Meetup\'s domain: users,
-groups, events, categories, cities, and more.

 The CSV files for this lab are stored within a single [meetup]
 directory.
-Let\'s begin with the [members1.csv] and
+Let\'s begin with the `members1.csv` and
-[member2.csv] files.
+`member2.csv` files.
 These are listings of registered users on the
 website.
 Each row include a user\'s unique **member\_id**, full name,
 and location (city and state).
 Here\'s a preview of the first five rows
-of [members1.csv].
+of `members1.csv`.